New Zealand bat fly: Ecology

-Unlike other bat flies such as those in the Hippoboscidae, the New Zealand bat fly is not dependent on the blood of the bats with which it lives, instead feeding on guano.
-It lives in colonies and the females lay their eggs in large shared nurseries of eggs and larvae, which require temperatures of over 30° C to develop.
+Unlike other bat fly such as those in the Hippoboscidae, the New Zealand bat fly is not dependent on the blood of the bats with which it lives, instead feeding on guano.
+It lives in colonies and the females lay their eggs in large shared nurseries of eggs and larvae, which require temperatures of over 30 °C to develop.
 The adult females will groom the larvae in the nurseries as well as each other and their other colony mates.

 There also seems to be the beginning of a caste system, as some of the males live past their normal reproductive age and act as a "soldier caste" of colony guards.
 These elderly males produce a high frequency buzz that seems to keep the bats from flying too close to the fly colony.
-As this species of bat is also an insect-eater, the flies would appear to be under constant threat of being eaten by their "hosts."
+As this species of bat is also an insect-eater, the flies would appear to be under constant threat of being eaten by their "hosts".
 The vibrations of these elderly males appears to be the mechanism by which the fly prevents itself from becoming prey.

 To travel to other colonies, bat flies need to ride on their hosts; up to 10 flies can be found on the fur of a single bat when it leaves its roost.

 Taxonomy and naming

 Entomologist Beverly Holloway named and described the bat fly as the sole member of its family (Mystacinobiidae) and genus (Mystacinobia), making both of these monotypic.
 Subsequent DNA analysis suggests that New Zealand bat flies represent a distinct and ancient lineage in the superfamily Oestroidea, which includes flesh flies and blow flies.
 The ancestors of their host species (Icarops, a Miocene bat which lived 20 million years ago) also lived in Australia, but it is not known whether the New Zealand bat fly evolved there or in New Zealand – it could have been transported across the Tasman Sea with its host, or arrived via a forested Antarctica.
+The holotype specimen is held by the New Zealand Arthropod Collection, in Auckland, New Zealand.

+The species is considered to be a sister of the Ulurumyia macalpinei that breeds in dung and is known as "McAlpine's fly" which is placed in another monotypic family.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Declining" with the qualifiers of "Conservation Dependent" and "Range Restricted".